s.172 Statements

 Statement by the Directors on performance of their statutory duties in accordance with s172(1) Companies Act 2006

-The Board of Directors of the company have acted in a way that they consider to be most likely to promote the success of the company for the benefit of its members and the wider Group headed by LHTCA Midco Limited, during this challenging, COVID-19 impacted, year ended 31 March 2022.
+The Board of Directors of the company have acted in a way that they consider to be most likely to promote the success of the company for the benefit of its members and the wider Group headed by LHTCA Midco Limited, during the year ended 31 March 2023.
 A summary is set out as follows:

 (i) The likely consequences of any decision in the long term